edsu/dedoop/README.md

 In [digital preservation] work you sometimes may find yourself accepting a disk or random assortment of files, and want to examine all of them looking for duplicates and copy them to a new location in a uniform way, while preserving the original paths as metadata to help you process the data.
-This is the use case that *dedoop* was created for.
+Ok, maybe this is a bit of niche use case, but this is what *dedoop* was created for.

 *dedoop* will recursively read a source directory of files and write them out to a new target directory or bucket in the cloud using the files's SHA256 checksum